 In 2009, Gillian co-founded OXOgraphy, a conceptual art collective.
 She has applied her curatorial skills to the conception, staging and promotion of many successful group and solo exhibitions since 1998, including a critically successful, inaugural OXOgraphy exhibition in 2012.

 After winning several prizes in regional art exhibitions in Australia, Gillian was awarded 1st prize in The Underlying Spirit: An Homage to Emily Carr, in Victoria, British Columbia, Canada (2011).

-Gillian lives and creates on Salt Spring Island, BC where has developed a following for her workshops in expressive drawing, abstraction, composition and critique.
-In her spare time, Gillian does framing for Pegasus Gallery of Canadian Art, models for drawing groups, volunteers for the Salt Spring Arts Council, runs with Salt Spring Sneakers and plays music.
+Gillian lives and works on Salt Spring Island off the coast of British Columbia, Canada, where she has developed a following for her workshops in expressive drawing, abstraction, composition and critique.
+Gillian also does picture framing, volunteers for the Salt Spring Arts Council, writes poetry, runs with Salt Spring Sneakers and plays music.